AIM (American Innovation and Manufacturing) Act

 The phase-down of available virgin gases will greatly outpace the demand for both new equipment and the ongoing servicing of existing equipment.
 This gap will be filled by reclaimed gases.

 As an industry leader, A-Gas is dedicated to helping our customers procure the materials they need.
-Through our expertise and approach to the lifecycle management of gases, A-Gas has been capturing this gas for destruction or future re-use, preventing its harmful release into the atmosphere for 30 years.
+Through our expertise and approach to the lifecycle management of gases, A-Gas has been capturing this gas for destruction or future re-use, preventing its harmful release into the atmosphere for over 30 years.

 Have you talked with your supplier about the upcoming reduction?